Did you know that between October and December 2018, the U.S. owed a little over $4 trillion in consumer loans?

 Exactly what happens if you don’t pay back a payday loan no credit check?
 And in case you failed to pay the due amount on time, what should you do right after?

 All these and more, we’ll cover in this post, so be sure to keep your eyes on this page!

 A Missed Payment Often Starts with a Bank Withdrawal

-When you applied for a payday loan, you likely gave the lender permission to access your bank account.
+When you applied for a payday loan, just as with a cash loan, you likely gave the lender permission to access your bank account.
 You may have agreed to this condition in the hopes of getting a “Yes” from the lender.

 And so, you did get that yes, but now, that may also mean they can start making withdrawals from your account.